gliese1337/planecrash-baseline/GRAMMAR.md

 Ordinal digits are formed with an infix ⟨-r-⟩, which can result in alterations in the romanization.
 Thus, "first" is ⟨sharn⟩, "twelveth" is ⟨cherg⟩, "twentieth" is ⟨sorgh⟩, etc. Compound ordinal numerals use ordinal digits throughout.
 Thus, "one-hundred-fourty-fourth" is ⟨chergcherg⟩, not \*⟨chegcherg⟩ or \*⟨chergcheg⟩.
 This ensures that there is no ambiguity about boundaries when different numeral classes may appear in hiatus.
 This occurs, for example, in the expression of rational numbers, which are formed by using a cardinal numerator to quantify over an ordinal denominator, much like English.
 Thus, "seven eighths" is ⟨pahd shord⟩, and "thirty-seven one-hundred-fourty-fourths" is ⟨fedhshahn chergcherg⟩.

+Lable digits--a second "adjectival" form similar to ordinals, but used when literal order is not contextually relevant (e.g., for addresses, serial numbers, etc.)--are formed with an infix ⟨-l-⟩, which can also result in alterations in the romanization.
+Thus, "the X number one" is ⟨shaln⟩, "the X number 12 " is ⟨chelg⟩, etc. Like ordinals, compound label numerals use label digits throughout.

 While 12 is the default base, in certain contexts digit strings may be interpreted in any other base less than 21.
 The simplest example of this is the use of the ⟨pernz⟩ construction.
 A digit with the ⟨pern-⟩ prefix and ⟨-z⟩ suffix may be preposed to any syntactic scope to alter the interpretation of digit strings within that scope.
 For example, placing ⟨pernsolz⟩ immediately before a digit string will cause that digit string (and any embedded digit strings within a noun phrase over which that digit string quantifies) to be interpreted in base-20.
 Thus, ⟨kompen⟩ is 132, but ⟨pernsolz kompen⟩ is 220.
 Another common construction uses the prefix ⟨tu-⟩ with ordinal derivation (using infix ⟨-r-⟩) to produce specialized base indicator which further specify that a single numeral should be interpreted in the given base, but then divided by the square of that base.
 Thus, ⟨tufarm⟩ translates the English "percent", while ⟨tucherg⟩ means "interpret in base 12, then divide by 144"--a base-12 equivalent of "percent".
 "Thirty-seven one-hundred-fourty-fourths" may thus be alternately expressed as ⟨tucherg fedhton⟩, while "52 percent" may be expressed as ⟨tufarm chodhton⟩.

 Digits and digit strings can also be used in a larger construction which avoids the need to state an explicit base.
 An ordinal digit string compounded to a cardinal digit string with the suffix ⟨-z⟩ expresses exponentiation ("read as CAR to the ORD power times..."), and may be followed by a unit multiplier (an integer, rational, or radix-point numeral) interpreted in the base of the exponentiated cardinal digit.
 Note that the ⟨pernz⟩ construction described above is an extension of this pattern--it can be literally read as "X to the 0th power times...", which is otherwise functionally vacuous, as it would literally entail nothing more than multiplying by 1.